actano/lake-rules/make/browser-tests.md

-## browser test
+# Browser Tests

-### abstract
+## Abstract

-running standalone browser tests.
+Runs standalone browser tests.

-the test code is compiled into the build directory and wrapped in a html page.
+Test code is compiled into the build directory and wrapped in a HTML page.
+The tests are run using Casper.

-### main targets
+## Targets

-    featurePath/client_test
+- `featurePath/client_test` runs the browser test of the specified feature
-    featurePath/test
+- `featurePath/test` runs all tests of the specified feature
-    client_test
+- `client_test` runs browser tests across all features

-### Manifest.coffee
+## Manifest

     manifest.coffee:
         client: